apache/cordova-docs/www/docs/en/dev/guide/overview/project-structure.md

 ### `config.xml`

-Configures your application and allows you to customize the behavior of your project.
-See also [config.xml reference documentation][config.xml ref]
+Contains the preferences and configuration options for your Cordova application and allows you to customize the behavior of your project.

+See also [`config.xml` reference documentation][config.xml ref].

 ### `www/`